flexirexi/schallplatte/README.md

 ## Object Model
 Personally, this was the part with the most fun (apart from designing and creating the calendar view).
-The calendarcursor object is saved in the rooms/services.py file:
+The calendar cursor object is saved in the rooms/services.py file.
+The idea came from sql cursors that I have seen in Java and python.
+The concept of a current calendar-day position (in combination with it as an object) is quite useful in this app.

 <img src="doc/datamodels/CalendarCursorClass_pt1.png" width="400px">
 <img src="doc/datamodels/CalendarCursorClass_p2.png" width="400px">